Doctrine of worthier title: Divesting heirs of interests under instruments

-It makes a difference who one's heirs are
+Designation of heirs

 The doctrine of worthier title can also affect estates created by will, when those estates are in people who would not take by intestate succession.
 Suppose once more that Adam is a testator; Adam's good friends in life were Edward and Fran, and Adam's surviving child is Dinah.
 Under applicable state laws of intestate succession, Dinah would be Adam's heir if Adam had no will.

 But Adam does have a will: It firstly leaves his land "to Edward for life, then to Adam's heirs", and it also contains a residuary clause that leaves the remainder of Adam's estate to Fran.
 By the operation of the instrument, Edward would have a life estate in the land, while Fran would inherit the rest of the estate immediately; then "Adam's heirs" – i.e., Dinah – would have a vested remainder interest in the land, and expect to inherit it upon Edward's death.
 The doctrine of worthier title intervenes, however, with unexpected results.
 The doctrine prefers the interest "Adam's heirs" would have taken to the interest created by an instrument.
 Here, however, Adam's will designates Fran as his heir at law.
 Instead of a life estate in Edward, followed by a vested remainder in Dinah, the doctrine of worthier title operates to disinherit Dinah completely, treats the interest of the heirs as a mere reversion, and upon Edward's death gives the land, as well, to Fran.

-Obsolescence of the doctrine
+Obsolescence

 The doctrine of worthier title can be avoided by naming specific people, or classes of people (e.g. "my children"), instead of using the phrase "my heirs."
 As such, the doctrine of worthier title seldom comes into play.
 The doctrine has also been abolished, either by statute or by judicial decisions, in many common law jurisdictions.
 In some jurisdictions, the rule survives, but only as a presumption or a rule of construction, that can be rebutted by evidence that the grantor meant otherwise.